The official blog of the Lung Institute.

 The body mass index (BMI) is used to determine if you’re underweight, overweight or obese.
 Airflow obstruction refers to your FEV1, which is similar to the GOLD system.
 Dyspnea simply means trouble breathing, so measuring dyspnea can help determine lung prognosis with COPD.
 Exercise capacity refers to exercise tolerance.
 Many people with COPD take a six minute walk test to evaluate their level of exercise tolerance.
 Combined, these measurements make up the BODE Index and can be used to determine lung prognosis or an approximate life expectancy.

 What can you do to regain your quality of life?

 While COPD is a chronic, progressive disease with no known cure, there are things you can do to breathe better, improve your lung function and promote healing.
 It’s important to see your doctor regularly even if you’re feeling well.
 Discuss your questions and concerns with your doctor.
 You and your physician can develop a treatment plan that works best for you.
 Your doctor may recommend pulmonary rehabilitation, medications, supplemental oxygen, gentle exercises, tips to improve your blood oxygen levels and even diet modifications.
 Your doctor will likely monitor your lung prognosis with COPD from time to time.

-Many people have found alternative treatments, such as stem cell therapy, helpful.
-The Lung Institute uses stem cells derived from the patient’s body.
-They extract stem cells from a patient’s blood or bone marrow, isolate the cells and return them to the patient intravenously.
+Many people have found alternative treatments, such as cellular therapy, helpful.
+The Lung Institute uses cells derived from the patient’s body.
+They extract cells from a patient’s blood, isolate the cells and return them to the patient intravenously.
 Many patients have noticed improved pulmonary function test (PFT) results, better quality of life and have come off their supplemental oxygen after treatment.
-If you or a loved one has COPD or another chronic lung disease and would like to learn more about stem cell treatment options, contact us at (800) 729-3065.
+If you or a loved one has COPD or another chronic lung disease and would like to learn more about cellular therapy options, contact us at (800) 729-3065.